MVIG-SJTU/AlphAction/INSTALL.md

 # install pytorch with the same cuda version as in your environment
-cuda_version=$(nvcc --version | grep -oP '(?<=release )[\d\.]*?(?=,)') conda install pytorch torchvision cudatoolkit=$cuda_version -c pytorch
+cuda_version=$(nvcc --version | grep -oP '(?<=release )[\d\.]*?(?=,)') conda install pytorch torchvision cudatoolkit=$cuda_version -c pytorch=1.4.0
+# you should check manually if you successfully install pytorch here, there may be no such package for some cuda versions.

 conda install av -c conda-forge conda install cython